OxES/k2sc/README.md

 Citing
 ------

-If you use K2SC in your reserach, please cite
+If you use K2SC in your research, please cite

     Aigrain, S., Parviainen, H. & Pope, B. (2016, accepted to MNRAS), arXiv:1603.09167